bpype/blender-studio-pipeline/docs/addons/cloudrig/cloudrig-types.md

 - #### Additive Constraints
     When enabled, the constraints on this bone will be added on top of the target bone's already existing constraints, and then [relinked](constraint-relinking).
 Otherwise, the original constraints will be overwritten.
-- #### Move Constraints to Parent
+- #### Ensure Free Transforms
-    When enabled, any constraints on the tweaked bone will be moved to a parent helper bone that is created, prefixed "CON-" for constraint holder.
-This can be useful when your constraints would lock the bone, or affect its local transform matrix.
+    Move any transform property drivers or constraints on the tweaked bone to a parent helper bone prefixed "CON-".
+This can be useful when your drivers/constraints would lock the bone, or affect its local transform matrix.
 - #### Tweak Parameters
     The bone's properties are split into these categories:
     - Transforms